WaylonWalker/waylonwalker.com/pages/blog/ubuntu.md

 ### Windows keybinding

-Old habits are hard to break, I opened up the gnome settings and set a hotket to `super+;` to run the command emote.
+Old habits are hard to break, I opened up the gnome settings and set a hotkey to `super+;` to run the command emote.

 ```
 Super+;
 ```

+### How it works